NabilHKhoury/NabilHKhoury/README.md

 # Nabil Khoury

-**Technical PM who builds.** I own products 0→1 and write the production code myself — FastAPI, Next.js, and an agentic AI dev workflow (Claude Code) that lets me ship 100+ PRs solo.
+**Technical PM who builds.** I own products 0→1 and write the production code myself FastAPI, Next.js, and an agentic AI dev workflow (Claude Code) that lets me ship 100+ PRs solo.

-Most recently: built an AV safety intelligence platform from scratch — physics-based risk scoring (TTC, RSS), a local LLM that narrates incidents in plain English, and a GTM strategy that repositioned it as a $570K ARR smart-city platform across 20+ agencies.
+Most recently: built an AV safety intelligence platform from scratch, physics-based risk scoring (TTC, RSS), a local LLM that narrates incidents in plain English, and a GTM strategy that repositioned it as a $570K ARR smart-city platform across 20+ agencies.

 Background in Bioinformatics and CS (UCSD).
 Previously shipped ML improvements in AI drug discovery at Eclipsebio, founded a dev consultancy that ran 6 simultaneous product deliveries, and was founding PM at a consumer startup that hit $10K+ MRR.